ubco-W2022T2-data301/project-group-group12/final_report_group12.md

 **Do either the amount of daily music listening or age have an effect on an individual's mental health, and if so, what are the correlation patterns?**

+Figure 7: Correlation of age and quantity of music listening to mental health conditions.
 <img src ="images/analysis3graph1.png" class="center"><br>

 As visualized in Figure 1, there are two lineplots.
 The one on the left plots the average ranking of the four mental health conditions against the percentage of day spent listening to music.
 For all four conditions, a positive correlation is seen, such that as the percentage of music listening in a day increases, the overall average ranking of each of the mental health conditions also increases.
 This positive correlation can be identified due to the plotted trendlines (dashed gray lines), which increase in the upwards direction for all four of the subplots.
 Next, the lineplot on the right plots average ranking of the four mental health conditions against age.
 For all four conditions, the respective trendlines go in the downwards direction as age increases, which suggests a negative correlation between average mental health problems and age.
 This means that as age increases, the overall average ranking of each of the mental health conditions decrease, such that older individuals experience less mental health problems.
 Since younger populations experience more mental health problems, an additional dataset was explored which correlated academics (specifically a student's GPA and year of study) to mental health; analysis and visualizations for that can be found in the [analysis file](analysis/analysisZainab.ipynb).